vinaykomaravolu/OpenGL-Graphics-Engine/README.md

 ## Future Goal
 ![model](git_resources/anatomy_proj.png)
 This image is rendered in [Blender](https://www.blender.org/).
-This rendered image is what I aim to achieve with my engine soon.
+This rendered image is what I aim to achieve with my engine.